 Explaining the worksheets:

 Each page has a picture that references the sound (in isolation) for example: “The bird is losing all of its colorful feathers.
 For every great ‘f’ sound, color in a feather.”
 There are 20 pictures to color, so a minimum of 20 opportunities to practice the sound.
-You can always increase this by using dice or asking for 5 repetitions before they say the sound.
-Fitting two sheets to a page, it’s easy to do one set in therapy and one for homework… plus smaller pictures to color, which means that it’s faster 😉
+You can always increase this by using dice or asking for 5 repetitions before they color the picture.
+Fitting two sheets to a page, it’s easy to do one set in therapy and one for homework… plus smaller pictures to color, which means that it’s faster. 😉

 What SLP’s like you are saying: